Arthritis Foundation, Great West Region, Inc. Programs

 KAT-FISH Family Camp (Kids And Teens’ Families Investing Support and Hope) is a free weekend retreat that gives children with juvenile arthritis (JA) , and their families, the opportunity to meet other families, learn about arthritis, and have fun in a supportive setting.
 Camp is an integral part of our outreach to children with JA and other rheumatic diseases and is the only camp in WA to serve these children.

-The success of camp is apparent in the rising number of participants: camp started in 2004 with 19 children with arthritis, and their families, and in 2013 we hosted 70 families.
+The success of camp is apparent in the rising number of participants: camp started in 2004 with 19 children with arthritis, and their families, and in 2014 we hosted 70 families for a total of more than 200 participants.
 Parents volunteer for the camp planning committee, and teens with arthritis or have a sibling with arthritis who attended camp often return as staff in training or junior counselors.
 As a result of the networking opportunities at camp, parents have initiated informal local support and social groups.
+Needs

 Because KAT-FISH Family Camp is free to attend, we are constantly in need of funding.
 Costs associated with treating JA can be staggering and a constant source of stress.
 KAT-FISH Camp may be the only vacation for many of these families.
 Doctor appointments, medicines and physical therapy all take precedent as parents endeavor to keep lasting physical damage at a minimum and ease the pain that comes with arthritis.
 Funding is primarily used for the costs associated with room and board for the weekend at a camp facility.